Ripho1/lychee-server/README.md

 3. Navigate to 'localhost:3001/index.html' to access using the static client
 ---
 <br>
-Saving the outro takes a few seconds
+Saving the outro takes a few seconds and currently there is only an indication at the end of the process